Together we can make the UK a better place for people with M.E.

 - We understand the nature of M.E. and how hard it is to live with the condition,

 - Our combined experience of M.E. and of the inequalities faced by this community, provide the main motivation for us to help others.

 We fund biomedical research into M.E. and aim to discover effective treatments and a cure.

-- We achieve this via the Ramsay Research Fund – named after Dr Melvin Ramsay who helped establish the ME Association and was first to recognise the disease in 1955,
+- We achieve all this via the Ramsay Research Fund – named after Dr Melvin Ramsay who helped establish the ME Association and was first to recognise the disease in 1955,

-- We invest in quality research, as we have with Dr Karl Morten who is examining mitochondria, and infrastructure projects, as with the UK ME/CFS Biobank.
+- We invest in quality research, as we have with Dr Karl Morten who is examining mitochondria, and infrastructure projects, as with the UK ME Biobank,

 We work to secure improved health services that recognise the reality of M.E. and for better welfare support that is easier to obtain by those too ill to work or care for themselves.

-- ME Connect is available every day of the year – even on bank holidays – and has managed more than 35,000 calls since its inception in 2003.
+- ME Connect is available every day of the year – even on bank holidays – and has managed more than 35,000 calls since it began in 2003.